— watch and listen —

 Bovo-Buch: Chivalric Romance, Cultural Collision

-A three episode podcast series produced by theatre dybbuk, presented in collaboration with and released on Judaism Unbound
+A three episode podcast series produced by theatre dybbuk, presented in collaboration with Judaism Unbound

 Bovo-Buch is Elia Levita's 16th century Yiddish adaptation of the popular Italian chivalric romance Bovo d’Antona.
 The book was extremely popular among Jewish communities of the time, and is an example of the cultural convergence that occurs when a narrative is adapted into a new context.
 Our three episode podcast is a combination of scholarship around the book and its history – led by Erith Jaffe-Berg in conversation with Aaron Henne – and performed readings of the text by actors from theatre dybbuk.